Asymmetric keys in Amazon KMS

 Amazon KMS also provides asymmetric data key pairs that are designed to be used for client-side cryptography outside of Amazon KMS.
 The private key in an asymmetric data key pair is protected by a symmetric encryption KMS key in Amazon KMS.

-This topic explains how asymmetric KMS keys work, how they differ from other KMS keys and, and how to decide which type of KMS key you need to protect your data.
+This topic explains how asymmetric KMS keys work, how they differ from other KMS keys and how to decide which type of KMS key you need to protect your data.
 It also explains how asymmetric data key pairs work and how to use them outside of Amazon KMS.

 Regions